blackducksoftware/detect-ado/overview.md

 ## Documentation ##

-Instructions and examples for the TFS or Azure DevOps Extension are available on our [Public Confluence](https://synopsys.atlassian.net/wiki/spaces/INTDOCS/pages/622655/Running+Hub+Detect+with+TFS+or+Azure+DevOps)
+Instructions and examples are available on our [Public Confluence](https://synopsys.atlassian.net/wiki/spaces/INTDOCS/pages/622618/Synopsys+Detect+Extension+for+VSTS)

-For information on the full capabilities of Detect visit [Black Duck Detect Docs](https://synopsys.atlassian.net/wiki/spaces/INTDOCS/pages/622633/Hub+Detect)
+For information on the full capabilities of Detect visit [Detect Public Confluence](https://synopsys.atlassian.net/wiki/spaces/INTDOCS/pages/62423113/Synopsys+Detect)

 ## Pre-Requisites ##

 Before calling Detect in TFS or Azure DevOps, an active instance of Black Duck is required.

-If you do not have Black Duck, refer to [Black Duck on the Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/black-duck-software.blackduck_hub_431) for more information.
+If you do not have Black Duck, refer to [Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/black-duck-software.blackduck_hub_431) for more information.

-Follow the steps to [Deploy Black Duck on Azure](https://synopsys.atlassian.net/wiki/spaces/PARTNERS/pages/7471182/Installing+Black+Duck+in+Azure+Using+the+Azure+Marketplace) for more information on deploying from the Azure Marketplace.
+Follow the steps to [Deploy on Azure](https://synopsys.atlassian.net/wiki/spaces/PARTNERS/pages/7471182/Installing+Black+Duck+in+Azure+Using+the+Azure+Marketplace) for more information on deploying from the Azure Marketplace.

 ## Want to contribute? ##